 Diving Seasons & Weather ~ The Facts & Figures

 Spirit of Freedom operates in the northern sector of the Great Barrier Reef, a tropical zone with relatively warm temperate winters and high humidity in the summers.
-Water temperatures range 24C/ 75F in the winter, peaking at 30C/ 86F in the summer, while maximum air temperatures will range 24C/75F to 32C/90F.
+Water temperatures range from 24°C/75°F in the winter, peaking at 30°C/ 86°F in the summer, while maximum air temperatures range from 24°C/75°F to 32°C/90°F.

-Australian seasons are the reverse of the Northern hemisphere.
-Our summer is December through February and winter is June through August.
-In Tropical North Queensland rain is not uncommon from January to April, and you will find Cairns and the surrounding mountains to be lush and green with the rivers and waterfalls at their peak.
+Australian seasons are the reverse of the northern hemisphere.
+Our summer is December through February, and winter is June through August.
+In Tropical North Queensland rain is not uncommon between January and April, and you will find Cairns and the surrounding mountains to be lush and green with the rivers and waterfalls at their peak.

-While monsoonal troughs can descend at this time, offshore and further north of Cairns, (where you will be diving with Spirit of Freedom), it is less prone to the tropical rains.
+While monsoonal troughs can descend at this time, the areas offshore and further north of Cairns (where you will be diving with Spirit of Freedom) are less prone to the tropical rains.
 May to December is known as the dry season, with less humidity and generally clear sunny days.

 May Through August

 May through August is mostly sunny and clear of rain, although the south-easterly trade winds can be a bit stronger at this time.
-Air temperatures range from minimums around 15°C/ 60°F to maximums around 26°C/ 79°F. The water will be at its coolest dropping to around 24°C/ 75°F, but generally offers great visibility.
+Air temperatures range from 15°C/ 60°F to around 26°C/ 79°F. The water will be at its coolest, dropping to around 24°C/ 75°F, but generally offers great visibility.

-In the months of June and July, Dwarf Minke Whales can be encountered on the Ribbon Reefs, having migrated from the Antarctic seas to the relatively warm waters of the Great Barrier Reef.
+In the months of June and July, we often encounter dwarf minke whales on the Ribbon Reefs, after they migrate from the Antarctic seas to the warmer waters of the Great Barrier Reef.